 4. Facilitate employee volunteering.

-65% of businesses provide paid time off for employees to spend on volunteering.
+82% of businesses report that their employees want corporate-sponsored volunteer opportunities.
 By facilitating employee volunteering, your company can help them give back to the community, learn new skills, and strengthen bonds with their colleagues.

 There are several types of corporate volunteering you can organize: